 This course offers an examination of the interaction between art and politics in the People’s Republic of China since the 1940s.
 The dramatic dialogue between politics and artistic creation in China has been the most obscure yet crucial part of constructing socialistic culture within the parameters prescribed by the Chinese Communist Party.
-This course invites students to conduct a close analysis of Chinese visual and performing arts as social, cultural, and/or political institutions, to investigate the political struggles and intellectual debates that have shaped artistic creation, and to explore a variety of art forms including but not limited to painting, propaganda posters, sculpture, film, dance, music, and theatre.
+This course invites students to conduct a close analysis of Chinese visual and performing arts as social, cultural and/or political institutions, to investigate the political struggles and intellectual debates that have shaped artistic creation, and to explore a variety of art forms, including but not limited to painting, propaganda posters, sculpture, film, dance, music and theatre.
+In examining the so-called “known” and in exploring the “unknown,” lectures, presentations and discussions are the three primary components of this class, with the prominent theme of nurturing our further development as critical thinkers and independent researchers.

 Prerequisites: DRM100Y1/DRM101Y1/UNI102Y1 or any 4.0 FCE